apache/pekko/docs/src/main/paradox/stream/stream-composition.md

 Fan-in and Fan-out operators have usually multiple input or multiple output ports, therefore they allow to build more complex graph layouts, not only chains. `BidiFlow` operators are usually useful in IO related tasks, where there are input and output channels to be handled.
 Due to the specific shape of `BidiFlow` it is easy to stack them on top of each other to build a layered protocol for example.
-The `TLS` support in Akka is for example implemented as a `BidiFlow`.
+The `TLS` support in Pekko is for example implemented as a `BidiFlow`.

 These reusable components already allow the creation of complex processing networks.
 What we